 Net revenues for state use, after paying prizes, advertising, and administrative expenses, did not exceed \$100 million until fiscal year 1982, when they were \$137.6 million.
-Net revenue reached about \$500 million in fiscal year 1985, and has remained between \$500 and \$670 million per year since then.
-It declined in recent years to a low of \$501 million in fiscal year 2001, but recovered to \$555 million in fiscal year 2002, and set a new record of \$670 million in fiscal year 2006.
+Net revenue reached about \$500 million in fiscal year 1985.
+It declined in recent years to a low of \$501 million in fiscal year 2001, but recovered to \$555 million in fiscal year 2002, and reached a then-record high of \$670 million in fiscal year 2006.
+Fiscal year 2011 saw a record transfer of \$719 million (the Lottery recorded a transfer of only \$686 million due to a difference between when a fiscal year 2010 transfer was authorized and when it was recorded by the Comptroller).

-A 1985 law requires that net lottery revenue (after expenses listed above) be deposited into the Common School Fund, with five exceptions: net proceeds of a game designated by the Department for the Illinois Land Grant Collegiate Athletics Fund are distributed to the University of Illinois Athletic Association (20 ILCS 1605/21.2) (however, no money has been transferred to this Fund since the early 1980s); net revenues from a special instant scratch-off game called "Ticket for the Cure" go to the Carolyn Adams Ticket for the Cure Grant Fund to fund breast cancer research and provide services to patients (20 ILCS 1605/21.5); net revenue from a special instant scratch-off game to benefit Illinois Veterans goes to the Illinois Veterans Assistance Fund for research or services related to veterans' post-traumatic stress disorder, homelessness, health insurance costs (limited to 20% of net revenue), disability benefits, and long-term care (20 ILCS 1605/21.6); net revenue from a special instant scratch-off game called "Quality of Life" goes to the Quality of Life Endowment Fund to be appropriated to the Department of Public Health for HIV/AIDS prevention education and grants to organizations serving people at risk for HIV/AIDS; and net revenue from a special instant scratch-off game called "Scratch-Out Multiple Sclerosis" goes to the Multiple Sclerosis Research Fund for appropriation to the Department of Public Health for grants to organizations that research ways to repair damage from multiple sclerosis.
+A 1985 law requires that net lottery revenue (after expenses listed above) be deposited into the Common School Fund, with five exceptions: net proceeds of a game designated by the Department for the Illinois Land Grant Collegiate Athletics Fund are distributed to the University of Illinois Athletic Association (20 ILCS 1605/21.2) (however, no money has been transferred to this Fund since the early 1980s); net revenues from a special instant scratch-off game called "Carolyn Adams Ticket for the Cure" go to the Carolyn Adams Ticket for the Cure Grant Fund to fund breast cancer research and provide services to patients (20 ILCS 1605/21.5); net revenue from a special instant scratch-off game to benefit Illinois Veterans goes to the Illinois Veterans Assistance Fund for research or services related to veterans' post-traumatic stress disorder, homelessness, health insurance costs (limited to 20% of net revenue), disability benefits, and long-term care (20 ILCS 1605/21.6); net revenue from a special instant scratch-off game called "Quality of Life" goes to the Quality of Life Endowment Fund to be appropriated to the Department of Public Health for HIV/AIDS prevention education and grants to organizations serving people at risk for HIV/AIDS; and net revenue from a special instant scratch-off game called "Scratch-Out Multiple Sclerosis" goes to the Multiple Sclerosis Research Fund for appropriation to the Department of Public Health for grants to organizations that research ways to repair damage from multiple sclerosis.

-Transfers of net proceeds to the Quality of Life Endowment Fund for fiscal year 2010 totaled \$1,031,345; total transfers to the Veterans Assistance Fund were \$1,136,669; Ticket for the Cure Fund transfers totaled \$822,218; and total transfers to the Multiple Sclerosis Research Fund were \$1,249,858.
+Transfers of net proceeds to the Quality of Life Endowment Fund for fiscal year 2011 totaled \$884,779; total transfers to the Veterans Assistance Fund were \$1,052,547; Ticket for the Cure Fund transfers totaled \$872,170; and total transfers to the Multiple Sclerosis Research Fund were \$1,288,032.
 Under the Department of Revenue's contract with a private manager for management of the lottery, monthly transfers to the Common School Fund are to equal the transfers in the corresponding month in FY 2009 as adjusted for inflation, and any remainder is to go to the Capital Projects Fund (except for profits from dedicated lottery tickets as described above).
-However, that provision was in the law that was held invalid.
-If it is not reinstated, transfers will continue as before, with all net revenue going to the Common School Fund.